sibirbil/LESS/README.md

 # Learning with Subset Stacking (LESS)

-LESS is a new supervised learning algorithm that is based on training many local estimators on subsets of a given dataset, and then passing their predictions to a global estimator.
+LESS is a supervised learning algorithm that is based on training many local estimators on subsets of a given dataset, and then passing their predictions to a global estimator.
 You can find the details about LESS in our [manuscript](https://arxiv.org/abs/2112.06251).

 ![LESS](./img/LESS1Level.png)